 A Workforce Reentry Center (WRC) is in the final planning phase and will be established at the former site of the County's Animal Care Center.
 The WRC will include a training lab, retail operations, job placement services and housing.
-The program will have eligibility requirements and link to in custody training.
+The program will have eligibility requirements and link to in-custody training.
 Temporary housing on-site will be provided for participants and will include support services.
-Consultants are analyzing the retail space and surrounding areas to determine the best options for success.
-Final design plans are in progress with construction anticipated to begin in early 2025.